zig1000/gym-schem/README.md

 action space to a manageable size, and more tightly ties each action to the observation of its effect on the environment (since it gets executed within 1-2 steps).

-Conversely, the one-shot env has only a single step, placing all isntructions at once.
+Conversely, the one-shot env has only a single step, placing all instructions at once.

 ## Why is SpaceChem a good ML research problem?

 *   It's basically programming, but without messy natural language involved.
-*   It is 'deep': It has a sparse, combinatorial search space, and requires planning, reasoning, and creativity to match top human scores, in a way that could not simply be generalized from prior similar-looking levels.
+*   It's 'deep': It has a sparse, combinatorial search space, and requires planning, reasoning, and creativity to match top human scores, in a way that could not simply be generalized from prior similar-looking levels.
     *   For example, one level's top reactor/symbol score implements Bogosort, something not useful in other levels.
         These wildly different top approaches are emergent from simple differences in levels' input and goal molecules.
 *   A large and varied set of levels plus various metrics to optimize ensure an almost unbounded ceiling for self-play.
-*   Basically once this env is solved I'll *actually* start being scared of AGI.
+    Basically once this env is solved I'll *actually* start being scared of AGI.
 * Well-plumbed dataset of optimal human scores for benchmarking quality of agent solutions.
   Optimal solutions for each of the three metrics are well explored by the playerbase for the current dataset of puzzles.
 Solutions spanning the pareto frontier of the three metrics